 About Me

 I'm a Research Scientist in the Security and Privacy Research group at Intel Labs.
-I broadly work on building trustworthy distributed systems, applied cryptography, and OS security.
+I currently also serve on the Technical Advisory Council of the OpenSSF.

 Curriculum Vitae